 “Nothing in this world can take the place of persistence.
 Talent will not; nothing is more common than unsuccessful people with talent.
 Genius will not; unrewarded genius is almost a proverb.
 Education will not; the world is full of educated derelicts.
 Persistence and determination alone are omnipotent.
 The slogan “press on” has solved and always will solve the problems of the human race” Calvin Coolidge, US President.

-Posts in the June Teach/Learn Blogging Carnival:
+Other Posts in the Teach/Learn Blogging Carnival about Persistence:

 - Monique from Your Cheeky Monkey explores what persistence means and its place in our play and learning.